 Any parties who resolve issues previously set for hearing may submit proposed orders in Word format to the Court via Online Scheduling.

 Case Management Conferences

-All Case Management conferences set for April 14, April 28, May 12, May 18 and May 26 will be reset to a later date and parties will receive notification via mail or e-service.
+All Case Management Conferences set for July 7 and July 21 will be reset to a different date and parties will receive notification via mail or e-service.